Confidentiality Tips

 Confidentiality Concerns:

 - Speaking with the youth alone in a confidential manner is ideal.
 Start with, “The things we talk about can be kept confidential, meaning I don’t have to share with your parent/guardian or others.
-However, there are certain things I can’t keep confidential, like if you want to hurt yourself, hurt others or someone has hurt you.
+However, there are certain things I can’t keep confidential, like if you want to hurt yourself, hurt others or if someone has hurt you.
 This is to keep you safe.”

 - If a private interview is not able to be standard practice in your setting, assess the need for privacy protection with all patients by asking: “Is it important to you that the information you share with me today is kept private from your parent or guardian?”